theMariusK/themariusk.github.io/_posts/2025-11-27-linux-engineering.md

 {% highlight ruby %}
 sudo apt install libguestfs-tools
 # -m /dev/sda1 - mount point on the image (not the host)
-sudo guestmount -a debian-12-genericcloud-amd64.qcow2 -m /dev/sda1 /mnt/deb
+sudo guestmount -a debian-12-nocloud-amd64.qcow2 -m /dev/sda1 /mnt/deb
 {% endhighlight %}

+Now we can move the Kernel and its modules to mounted image:
+{% highlight ruby %}
+# don't forget to cd to Kernel source code directory
+sudo cp arch/x86/boot/bzImage /mnt/deb/boot/vmlinuz-custom
+sudo cp -r lib/modules/custom /mnt/deb/lib/modules/
+{% endhighlight %}

+Next, we will finish creating the image by chroot'ing into the image, building initramfs and updating GRUB:
+{% highlight ruby %}
+# building initramfs
+sudo chroot /mnt/deb /bin/bash
+update-initramfs -c -k custom
+# updating GRUB
+grub-mkconfig -o /boot/grub/grub.cfg
+# finishing touches
+guestunmount /mnt/deb
+cp debian-12-nocloud-amd64.qcow2 debian-12-custom.qcow2
+{% endhighlight %}

 <h2>Kernel Tuning</h2>

-Starting with system tuning, one thing to remember is that basically everything is already tuned to what is best by default, but that doesn't mean we can't tune the system for specific workloads - do a trade-off.
-For this we are going to use sysctl.
+Apart from building a custom Kernel, we can as well improve specific functions during runtime.
+In system tuning, one thing to remember is that basically everything is already tuned to what is best by default, but that doesn't mean we can't tune the system for specific workloads - do a trade-off.
+For this we are going to use sysctl for a couple of use-cases.

 <h4>Tuning for Network Services (WEB/API)</h4>